jimitnick/TextSummariserAi/README.md

 ## 🤖 Usage

 1. **Text Summarization**:

-   * Navigate to the "Summarize" section.
    * Paste or upload the text you want to summarize.
    * Click on the "Summarize" button to generate a concise summary.

+3. **PDF Summarization**:

+   * Click on the Upload icon and choose the PDF file you have to analyse
+   * Click on the "Analyse PDF" button to generate a concise summary of the given PDF.

-2. **Chat AI**:
+4. **Chat AI**:

-   * Go to the "Chat" section.
    * Type your message in the input field.
-   * Press "Enter" or click "Send" to interact with the AI chatbot.
+   * Press "Enter" to interact with the AI chatbot.

 ## 📸 Screenshots
 ### Login Page